“Our selling motions may never be the same.”

 Learn how Customer 360 helps you increase efficiency, improve results, and lower costs.

 2. Simplify your sales tech stack

-Our latest State of Sales report revealed something alarming about sales reps: most of them spend only a third of their time selling.
-The other two-thirds is spent juggling manual tasks like data entry and deal record management in outdated CRMs and countless other, disconnected tools.
+Our latest State of Sales report revealed something alarming about sales reps: most of them spend less than a third of their time selling.
+The rest of their time is spent juggling manual tasks like data entry and deal record management and countless other, disconnected tools.
 The solution?
-Streamlining and optimizing tech.
-Some of our customers have reduced costs by hundreds of millions of dollars by standardizing and simplifying their systems.
+Simplifying and optimising tech.
+Simplifying will not only help increase productivity, but some of our customers have reduced costs by hundreds of millions of dollars by standardizing and simplifying their systems.

 To do the same for your business, consider taking the following steps:

 - Outline each system or tool involved in the sales process.

 - Determine how much each tool is used during the sales process as a proxy for value.
 Generally, unused tools — or tools with a lot of unused features — signal low value.

 - Create a plan to sunset systems and tools that add little value to the seller or process.